-Also one thing to note that in chess, you can capture multiple pieces in a single turn.
-That means if there are two opponent pieces along the path of the rook, the rook can’t capture both in the single turn.
+Also, one thing to note is that in chess, you can capture multiple pieces in a single turn.
+That means if there are two opponent pieces along the path of the rook, the rook can’t capture both in a single turn.

 First you are supposed to capture the first opponent piece.
 Then again when your turn comes you can the second opponent piece.
 You can’t double kill in chess.